Diego Altube

-Diego Altube Suárez (born 22 February 2000) is a Spanish footballer who plays as a goalkeeper for Albacete Balompié.
+Diego Altube Suárez (born 22 February 2000) is a Spanish footballer who plays as a goalkeeper for Liga Portugal 2 club Feirense.

 Club career

 Born in Madrid, Altube represented Betis Valladolid and Real Valladolid as a youth before joining Real Madrid's La Fábrica in 2016, aged 16.
 In August 2019, he was promoted to the reserves in Segunda División B, while also being a third-choice behind Thibaut Courtois and Alphonse Areola in the first team.

 Altube made his senior debut with Castilla on 25 August 2019, starting in a 1–1 away draw against Las Rozas CF. After sharing the starting spot with Javier Belman, he spent the 2020–21 season almost entirely with the main squad, being constantly called up to matches by manager Zinedine Zidane, but was always an unused substitute.

 On 9 July 2021, Altube was loaned to Segunda División side CF Fuenlabrada for the 2021–22 campaign.
 He made his professional debut on 15 August, starting in a 1–2 home loss against CD Tenerife.

 On 18 July 2022, Altube signed a two-year contract with Albacete Balompié, newly promoted to the second level.

+On 1 August 2024, Altube joined Primera Federación-promoted club Zamora.

+On 2 July 2025, Altube moved abroad for the first time in his career and signed with Feirense in Liga Portugal 2.